dotthegod/alphaExtractor/README.md

 # alphaExtractor
-it extracts the alpha channel from the .png's
+it extracts the alpha channel from .png's

 !!You need to download few libraries to get it work!!